Grant opportunity

 This doctoral focal award will build capacity in environmental evidence synthesis by supporting training grants that equip researchers to appraise, synthesise, and communicate environmental evidence for research, policy, and practice.

 Natural Environment Research Council (NERC) / Economic and Social Research Council (ESRC) lists this opportunity for Research organisations & consortia, Environment and Sustainability, United Kingdom.
-Applicants should use the official call page to confirm final requirements before submitting.

 Applications must be led by organisations eligible to receive UKRI funding, including eligible higher education institutions, research council institutes, independent research organisations, Catapult centres, and some public sector research establishments.